devdinu/dum-e/readme.md

 # Dum - E
 Helper scripts - which is of use at times, and at times needed the most. just like stark's [dum-e](http://ironman.wikia.com/wiki/Dum-E_and_U).

+## Installation
+if you're using ZSH clone the repository under $ZSH_CUSTOM directory

 ## Usage

 ### Gitlab Scripts